rcl-ssl/docs/authorization/access-control-app.md

 ## Access Policies for Key Vault

-If SSL/TLS certificates ae being created for **Azure Key Vault**, they will need to set **Access policies** for the certificate in Key Vault.
+If SSL/TLS certificates are being created for **Azure Key Vault**, you will need to set **Access policies** for the certificate in Key Vault.

 {: .information }
 This step is not required, if SSL/TLS certificates are not being created for Key Vault.